 - accounting and scorekeeping fundamentals, including roles and responsibilities, frameworks and regulations, generally accepted accountancy practices and the mindset of scorekeepers

 - general tools to analyse business performance and profitability, such as simplest ratios and specific ratios

 - revenue growth, profit margins, one-off items, interest cover, effective tax rate, earnings per share, dividend cover

 - long-term assets (tangible and intangible), working capital (stock debtors and cash, less creditors), asset velocity return on capital employed/net assets/investment, gearing and liquidity, liabilities long and short, equity and reserves

 - how to review the relative financial performance – examining up-to-date comparative financial performance studies and reviewing industry accepted performance measures and norms

 - audit reports and what to look for, different investment types and taxation matters.

 This course will help delegates to understand the fundamentals of finance through theory, practical case studies and examples of well-respected global businesses.

 This programme is run by Stephen Brookson, Stephen Brookson Limited.

-There are 15 places available on this programme.
-Spaces will be allocated on a first-come, first-served basis, with one place per managing agent (unless further spaces are available once the deadline has passed).
+There are 15 places available, with one place per managing agent (unless there are further spaces available once the deadline for applications has passed).